AdobeDocs/app-builder/src/pages/resources/cron-jobs/welldone.md

 title: Well done
 ---

-# Well done
+# Well Done

 Congratulations!
-You have successfully completed the codelab.
+You have successfully completed the Code Lab.

 ## Achievements

 You have learned:

 * How to set up a headless App Builder app with a scheduler using triggers and rules
-* How to apply various types of alarm feed for different scheduling requirements
+* How to apply various types of alarm feeds for different scheduling requirements